KanuX-14/OfflineMC/README.md

 <img src="./program_info/polymc-header.svg#gh-dark-mode-only" alt="PolyMC logo" width="50%"/>
 </p>

-PolyMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.
+OfflineMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.

-This is a **fork** of the MultiMC Launcher and not endorsed by MultiMC.
+This is a **fork** of the PolyMC Launcher and not endorsed by PolyMC.
-If you want to read about why this fork was created, check out [our FAQ page](https://polymc.org/wiki/overview/faq/).
+If you want to read about why this fork was created, check out THE NAME.
 <br>

 # Installation